defi-wonderland/hardhat-account-abstraction/README.md

 # Sponsored Txns Hardhat Plugin

-A plugin to send transactions to a testnets without needing gas money!
+A plugin to send transactions to testnets without needing gas money!

 ## What